ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-010-AI_ML_SSD-BYOC-Build-your-own-Closed-loop/README.md

 For dataset visit https://bhartischool.iitd.ac.in/build_a_thon/index.html and download the training dataset for problem statement 1 and 2.
 # Description of the Files

-- requirements.txt, this contains the requirements to load the dependent modules for your scripts.
+- requirements.txt this contains the requirements to load the dependent modules for your scripts.
 Install the pacakges in requirements.txt by typing the command **pip -r requirements.txt**

 ### There are 5 folders which are
 - report,